Spread the News! Here Are 4 Chinese News Apps for Android

 How Can Chinese News Apps Help Me Learn Mandarin?

 - Reading the news or watching news clips in Mandarin can improve your listening and reading skills.
 The best way to become more fluent in the way of listening and reading is to, quite simply, listen to and read Chinese.
+For instance, the FluentU program makes use of Chinese videos to teach the language, including news segments and clips.

 - Chinese news apps make practicing Chinese on the go easy.
 You can work on practicing Chinese on the bus, at the gym and anywhere you find yourself with a bit of time, right from your Android device.